Overview for Dolomites Winter Walking

 Starting from the Plätzwiese, you hike to the Strudelkopf.
 The ascent itself is marked by a breath-taking panorama of the great peaks of the Pragser Dolomites, such as the Hohe Gaisl or the Seekofel.
 The Strudelkopf offers one of the most beautiful panoramic views in the Dolomites to the peaks of the Drei Zinnen, the Cadini group, Monte Cristallo, the Tofana and the Marmolada.

 Escape mass tourism and experience the silence and tranquillity of the winter landscape!
 The amazing Alps panorama and deep snow-covered woods will award the consistently ascending path to the hut.

 A transfer will take you to Misurina in the morning.
 Surrounded by mountains you start the hike.
 Soon you will reach Lake Antorno.
 The path leads you along the snow-covered mountain road to the Auronzo hut, on the south-western side of the world-famous Drei Zinnen (Three Peaks).
 From the terrace enjoy the stunning panorama of the Dolomites!

 Individual departure or possibility to extend your stay.

 Hotels for Dolomites Winter WalkingGo to top of page

-Five nights in 3-star and 4-star category (mostly with sauna and/or indoor pool) and two nights in mountain huts: Bonner Hut and Auronzo hut.
+Accommodation is in 3-star and 4-star category hotels (mostly with sauna and/or indoor pool).
 All accommodations have en suite private double/twin rooms.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.